Praise Martin-Oguike: Arizona Cardinals

 On January 19, 2018, Martin-Oguike signed a reserve/future contract with the Arizona Cardinals.
 He was waived/injured by the Cardinals on July 26, 2018 and was placed on injured reserve.
 He was released on August 4, 2018.

 Seattle Dragons

-In October 2019, the Seattle Dragons selected Martin-Oguike in the tenth round of the 2020 XFL Draft.
+In October 2019, the Seattle Dragons selected Martin-Oguike in the tenth round of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Martin-Oguike was selected by the Blues of The Spring League during its player selection draft on October 11, 2020.

 Ottawa Redblacks

-Martin-Oguike signed with the Ottawa Redblacks of the CFL on June 4, 2021.
+Martin-Oguike signed with the Ottawa Redblacks of the CFL on June 4, 2021 as a defensive lineman.
 On his first two seasons in the CFL Martin-Oguike played in 18 regular season games and contributed with 32 defensive tackles, seven sacks, one forced fumble and one special teams tackle.
 On February 7, 2023, Martin-Oguike agreed to a one-year contract extension with Ottawa.
+On May 13, 2023, Martin-Oguike was released by the Redblacks.